Economy of Uttar Pradesh: Infrastructure

 Ayodhya airport was inaugurated in December 2023.
-Uttar Pradesh has the most national highways and the state's 8th airport Bareilly Airport began operation in March 2021, with the first route between Bareilly and Delhi, the flight will take an hour.
+Uttar Pradesh has the most national highways and the state's 8th airport Bareilly Airport began operation in March 2021, with the first route between Bareilly and Delhi, the flight which is operated by Indigo takes an hour.
 The Yamuna Expressway, which is between New Delhi to Agra, is one of the best highways in the country.
 In 2015, the state government started another expressway project between Agra to Lucknow that has reduced the journey time; it was inaugurated on 21 November 2016.